Batcave: Video games

 The Batcave appears as a level in Mortal Kombat vs. DC Universe.

+In Gotham Knights, the Batcave makes an appearance during the opening scene of the game, being the site of Batman's final confrontation with Ra's al Ghul.
+After being mortally wounded, Batman activates the cave's self-destruct protocol, killing himself and Ra's.

 Injustice

-In the video game Injustice: Gods Among Us, the Batcave is a level in the game, where the fighters can use Batman's various weapons and vehicles to damage their opponent; Green Arrow faces a villainous Wonder Woman and Black Adam in the Batcave when attempting to acquire a Kryptonite weapon to defeat the corrupted Superman of an alternate reality, and the 'true' Batman faces the alternate Batman in a fight in the Batcave to convince him to go along with the plan of summoning the Superman of their world to defeat the villainous alternate Superman.
+In the video game Injustice: Gods Among Us, the Batcave is one of the many levels included, where the fighters can use Batman's various weapons and vehicles to damage their opponent.
+In the story campaign, Green Arrow faces a villainous Wonder Woman and Black Adam in the Batcave while attempting to acquire a kryptonite weapon to defeat the corrupted Superman of an alternate reality.
+The 'true' Batman also fights his alternate counterpart in the Batcave to convince him to go along with the plan of summoning the Superman of his world to defeat the villainous alternate Superman.

 A new version of the Batcave appears as a level in Injustice 2.
 This version was originally the Gotham Underground Subway built by Bruce's great-grandfather.
-It's also where Bruce keeps his communications and surveillance hub, Brother Eye.
-It is currently unknown if Batman reclaimed the original Batcave and Wayne Manor after the fall of Superman and The Regime.
+It is also where Bruce keeps his communications and surveillance hub, Brother Eye.

 Lego Batman

+The Batcave is featured as one of the two main hubs, alongside Arkham Asylum, in Lego Batman: The Videogame.
+It is accessed through an elevator inside Wayne Manor and can be used to start each hero level, as well as view unlockables and purchase additional characters via the Batcomputer.

 The Batcave appears in Lego Batman 2: DC Super Heroes.
-It features three parking 'areas' for land, sea and air based vehicles and their appropriate exits from the cave, the Batcomputer, used to replay past levels and 'warp' to various landmarks in Gotham and other elements shown in Batman media such as a waterfall, a Lincoln Penny and an animatronic T-Rex.
+It features three parking 'areas' for land, sea, and air-based vehicles and their appropriate exits from the cave.
+It also includes the Batcomputer, used to replay past levels and 'warp' to various landmarks around Gotham, and other elements shown in Batman media, such as a waterfall, a Lincoln penny, and an animatronic T-Rex.

+The Batcave returns in Lego Batman 3: Beyond Gotham as one of the hub areas and the main setting for the second level of the game, "Breaking BATS!"
+The cave is also featured in Lego Batman: Legacy of the Dark Knight.